kjosib/kjosib.github.io/Counterpoint/effects.md

 In these languages, resumable effects are effectively *parameters-of-procedure-type* which may be implicit or explicit depending.
 So, for those languages the *dynamic-scope* objection fails.

-We have long known how to do statically-scoped procedure-parameters.
+*On the other hand:* We have long known how to do statically-scoped procedure-parameters.
-To pass around a related cluster of procedure-parameters with some mutually-shared context, it begins to seem quite a lot like ordinary object-oriented programming.
+To pass around a related cluster of procedure-parameters with some mutually-shared context, it begins to seem quite a lot like ordinary object-oriented dependency injection.

 ## Brief digression to explain what all the hype is about